survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 The same idea works with `require` as long as webpack can analyze the situation statically.

-T> Any time you are using dynamic imports like this, it is a good idea to specify file extension in the path as that will help with performance by keeping the context smaller than otherwise.
+T> Any time you are using dynamic imports like this, it is a good idea to specify file extension in the path as that helps with performance by keeping the context smaller than otherwise.

 ## Dealing with Dynamic Paths